Image

 Mighty River Power already has interests in several geothermal power stations near Taupo as well as significant hydro generation assets on the Waikato River system.
 Both the Trustees of Putauaki Trust and Dr Heffernan stressed that today's geothermal knowledge, and techniques such as reinjection of geothermal fluids after removal of the heat energy, meant that modern geothermal projects could proceed with greater confidence about reservoir management.

-The 100MW Kawerau Geothermal Power Station was opened in November 2008 and was a significant milestone for not only Mighty River Power but also for the Trust, the local community, and the region as a whole.
-Putauaki Trust are now deriving royalties from Mighty River Power as a result of reinjection wells and piping on the Trust's land connected to the Power Station.
+The 100MW Kawerau Geothermal Power Station was opened in November 2008 and was a significant milestone for not only Mighty River Power now Mercury Energy but also for the Trust, the local community, and the region as a whole.
+Putauaki Trust are now deriving royalties from Mercury Energy as a result of production and reinjection wells and piping on the Trust's land connected to the Power Station.